gvwilson/thirdbit/src/fiction/santas/index.md

 "Help Hotep!"
 Santa Greenwood yelled,
-settling into a wide-legged stance as Gran-Granna Tumbly rocked her head from side to side to crack her neck.
+settling into a wide-legged stance as Gran-Granna Tumbly cracked her neck.

-"What exactly do you want me to do?"
-Finner didn't ask,
+Finner didn't bother to ask what he should do next.
-because he had now been in enough battles to know that there's a time for asking and there's a time for doing, and if your great-grandmother and the santa who was trying to rescue you had just started trading cuts and jabs and blocks,
+He had now been in enough battles to know that there's a time for asking and there's a time for doing, and if your great-grandmother and the santa who was trying to rescue you had just started trading cuts and jabs and blocks,